Music of Sweden: Popular music

-Hip hop music
+Hip-hop

-While jazz, blues and soul have been around for a long time in Sweden, hip hop is a more recent addition.
-Swedish hip hop emerged in the first half of the 1980s and crossed into the mainstream a decade later.
+While jazz, blues and soul have been around for a long time in Sweden, hip-hop is a more recent addition.
+Swedish hip-hop emerged in the first half of the 1980s and crossed into the mainstream a decade later.
 Artists that achieved mainstream popularity in the early 1990s include Just D, Infinite Mass and The Latin Kings.
 In the late 1990s there was a second breakthrough and artists like Petter, Ken Ring, Thomas Rusiak, Timbuktu and Looptroop Rockers became well known.
 More recent acts worth mentioning are Promoe (of Looptroop Rockers), Roffe Ruff, Snook, Ison & Fille, Maskinen, Million Stylez, Rebstar, Adam Tensta, and Drain Gang.
-Swing hip hop jazz also has made a mark with the band Movits! as a frontrunner.
+Swing hip-hop jazz also has made a mark with the band Movits! as a frontrunner.